tudsat-rocket/nadir/README.md

 # Building & Running

-To compile and run, install Rust (preferrably the latest stable release) and run:
+To compile and run, install Rust and run:

 ```bash
 $ cargo run